netdata/learn/docs/cloud/visualize/overview.md

 This action applies to disks, network devices, and other metric types that involve multiple instances of a piece of hardware or software.
 The Overview currently does not display metrics from filesystems.
 Read more about families and instances in our [web server docs](/docs/agent/web).

+## Persistence of composite chart settings

+When you change a composite chart via its definition bar, Netdata Cloud persists these settings in a query string attached to the URL in your browser.
+You can "save" these settings by bookmarking this particular URL, or share it with colleagues by having them copy-paste it into their browser.

 ## What's next?